Thethy-dev/Minecraft/README.md

 # Minecraft
-A site  -  copy of non-official website of Minecraft
+A site  -  copy of non-official website of Minecraft.